getodk/docs/docs/central-install-digital-ocean.rst

 .. tip::

-  We strongly recommend using a :ref:`custom mail server <central-install-digital-ocean-custom-mail>` to ensure password reset emails are delivered reliably.
-Learn more at :ref:`troubleshooting emails <troubleshooting-emails>`.
+  We strongly recommend using a :ref:`custom mail server <central-install-digital-ocean-custom-mail>` to ensure account creation and password reset emails are delivered.
+If account creation is failing or users are not receiving emails, see :ref:`troubleshooting emails <troubleshooting-emails>`.

 .. _central-install-digital-ocean-backups: